HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 ## Stop running or pause Docker desktop
 1. To stop running or pause Docker desktop need to open Docker desktop and either you can press `pause`-button to pause docker or `Quit Docker Desktop`-button to stop running docker.
 Now your Docker desktop is paused or stopped.
 ![Stop or pause docker desktop](stopdocker.png "Stop or pause docker desktop")

-### Using linux or mac?
-Make sure you set the appropriate file permissions for LenaSYS.
-The easiest way to do this is to run the command `sudo chmod -R 777 LenaSYS`.
-After changing the file permissions recursively over the repository, all the files may show up as changes.
-To fix this, run `git config core.fileMode false` in the root of the repository.